“Nobody Died At Sandy Hook”

 “CNN’s Anderson Cooper 360° reports on the Sandy Hook tragedy using video footage from an apparently unrelated event.
 ‘At 0:06 in and at 1:02 into the following video on CNN’s website,’ the alternative news outlet Intellhub observes, ‘[y]ou will notice the police running through a cross walk area that simply does not exist at Sandy Hook Elementary.
 Take note of the rounded curb area that leads into a grassy area of some sort with a tree present in the center of the grassy area.
 This area does not exist on Sandy Hook Elementary Schools property.'” pg.
 265

-But it does exist at the nearby St. Rose of Lima school, which was on lockdown when the footage was filmed earlier in the day.
-CNN never explicitly states that it is from Sandy Hook.
-This is discussed in my entry on the book’s Epilogue.
+Actually, the location in question is at St. Rose of Lima School, which was also on lockdown when the footage was filmed earlier that day.
+CNN never explicitly claims the footage is from Sandy Hook.
+This is already addressed in my entry on the book’s Epilogue.

 “Unexpurgated NBC News video coverage of Connecticut State Police press conference reveals (at 2:32) forensics team recovering two long guns from vehicle Adam Lanza’s allegedly drove to Sandy Hook Elementary School.” pgs.
 265-266

-While the video – shot from a helicopter during the evening – is of poor quality, it should be fairly obvious to anyone watching that only a single long gun is inspected by an officer before being handed off to a forensic investigator.
+The video, filmed from a helicopter at night, is low-quality, but it’s clear to anyone watching that only one long gun is examined by an officer before being handed to a forensic investigator.
+Perhaps Tracy was seeing double.

 “Federal authorities confirm there is no record of Adam Lanza using local Newtown shooting range.” pg.
 272

-According to Tracy’s own source, the “local Newtown shooting range” referred to here is Wooster Mountain Shooting Range, which is located in Danbury, CT.
-But according to the state’s final report, that’s exactly where a witness gave Adam some “pointers” on how to shoot in 2010:
+According to Tracy’s own source, the “local Newtown shooting range” mentioned here is actually Wooster Mountain Shooting Range in Danbury, CT.
+However, the state’s final report contradicts this, noting that a witness gave Adam Lanza shooting pointers at Wooster in 2010:

-There is also evidence contained within the final report that Nancy and Adam Lanza visited Fairfield County Indoor Range/Arms and Munitions in Monroe, Connecticut, as well as Shooter’s Indoor Pistol Range in New Milford, CT.
-Reed Coleman wrote quite a bit about this evidence on his blog, Sandy Hook Lighthouse.
+Additionally, evidence in the final report shows that Adam and Nancy Lanza also visited Fairfield County Indoor Range/Arms and Munitions in Monroe, CT, and Shooter’s Indoor Pistol Range in New Milford, CT.
+Reed Coleman has detailed this evidence extensively on his blog, Sandy Hook Lighthouse.

 “Health science and investigative writer Mike Adams…” pg.
 278